 Arkansas real estate commission: How much will you pay?

-List with the best local agents for just 1.5% (seriously)
+List with the best local agents for less (seriously)

 How much are realtor fees in Arkansas?